-CRM integration – CRM is a customer relationship management system that is commonly used in the business sector to assist companies manage their interactions with customers and sales prospects.
+CRM integration – CRM is a customer relationship management system that is commonly used in the business sector.
+It assists companies in managing their interactions with customers and sales prospects.
 CRM integration provides service staff with additional information and alternatives for each call they make and receive, improving their performance and efficiency.

 DND – For individuals who work with clients on a regular basis, DND (Do Not Disturb) is a vital function.
 Many VoIP systems provide extensive DND capabilities such as the option to transfer calls to another colleague who may be able to answer the call at the touch of a button.

-E911 – IP phones and other devices, unlike PSTN-based 911, are not automatically registered to a single location, making it more difficult to obtain emergency services.
+E911 – IP phones and other devices, unlike PSTN-based 911, are not automatically registered to a single location.
+This makes it more difficult to obtain emergency services.
 E911 requires users to register their location, which may then be sent on to the emergency dispatcher.
 Depending on the service provider, E911 capabilities may be standard, optional or unavailable.

-Extensions – With in-house business extensions, users may contact all of their coworkers from anywhere around the globe, at any time for free, with no use limits or additional costs.
+Extensions – With in-house business extensions, users may contact all of their coworkers from anywhere around the globe, at any time.
+These calls are completely free of charge, with no use limits or additional costs.

 Find Me-Follow Me – This feature lets users select a device and number sequence for incoming calls to ring on.
-For example, it could be configured so that an incoming call rings a desk phone for the first four rings, then a mobile phone for the following three rings, and is then forwarded to voicemail as a last resort if no one answers.
+It could be configured so that an incoming call rings a desk phone for the first four rings, then a mobile phone for the following three rings, and is then forwarded to voicemail as a last resort if no one answers.

 International Local Numbers – Customers can call a business using local numbers in their region by utilizing international virtual numbers.
 The numbers are hosted online, so there’s no need to have a physical office in that country.

 Softphone – A softphone is a phone that runs on software or an app.
-It allows a business to utilize computers or mobile phones as virtual SIP phones, allowing employees to answer and make calls without the need of a desktop phone.
+It allows a business to utilize computers or mobile phones as virtual SIP phones.
+Softphones give employees the ability to answer and make calls without the need of a desktop phone.

-Vanity numbers – A vanity number is a unique number that a company chooses to make it more visible and easier for customers to remember, such as 1-800-CALLING.
-These phone numbers generally use the keypad letters to spell a word or name, but all numeric vanity phone numbers may also be selected.
+Vanity numbers – A vanity number is a unique number that a company chooses to make it easier for customers to remember.
+These phone numbers generally use the keypad letters to spell a word or name.
+A great example of it is 1-800-CALLING.
+But you may also select an all numeric vanity phone numbers.

 Voicemail to Email – Each voicemail message is automatically sent to an employee’s email address when using the voicemail to email tool.
-The message’s audio recording is linked or attached to the email, allowing the employee to listen to that message directly from their inbox.
+The message’s audio recording is linked or attached to the email.
+This allows the employee to listen to that message directly from their inbox.